QiJingS/hlafactor/README.md

+## HLAFACTOR
+## author: Qijing Shen
-Hey, Thanks for viewing and usring the hlafactors.
+Hey, Thanks for viewing and using the hlafactors.